Biloxi Lighthouse: In service

 In 1898, a telephone cable was laid by Reese Hutchinson between the Biloxi and the Ship Island lighthouses at the start of the Spanish–American War.

 In 1916, the light was again damaged by a hurricane, and the wharf and boathouse were destroyed by a storm the following year.
-Maria Younghans retired on December 31, 1918 and was replaced by her daughter, Miranda, who remained as keeper until 1929.
+Maria Younghans retired on December 31, 1918, and was replaced by her daughter, Miranda, who remained as keeper until 1929.
 The Younghans family had maintained the light for a total of 63 years.
 W. B. Thompson then took over as keeper.

 In 1926, the station was electrified.

 In April 1960, the beach near the light was the site of a "wade-in" to protest the segregation of Mississippi's beaches.
 In 2010, a civil rights historical marker was placed at the light to commemorate the demonstration.

 In 1969, the keeper's house was destroyed by Hurricane Camille.

 The tower is now owned by the City of Biloxi and is operated as a private aid to navigation.

 In 2005, the lighthouse was damaged by Hurricane Katrina.
 Restoration was completed with a re-lighting ceremony on February 19, 2010.
-The restoration amounted to over $400,000; repairs included a rewiring, the interior bricks being redone, an instillation of exterior lights, and restoration of the surrounding decorative fence.
+The restoration amounted to over $400,000; repairs included a rewiring, the interior bricks being redone, an installation of exterior lights, and restoration of the surrounding decorative fence.